 Remember that while you may spend time crafting a well written meta description (see below), many of those using search engines will only look at the title before clicking.
 So, make sure the title is relevant to, and includes, the keyword.

-This is the one that appears in the SERPs as shown below.
+This is the SEO Title that appears in the SERPs as shown below.
 It can be slightly different to the H1 title, but should include the keyword – ideally as near the beginning as possible.
+In this example, the keyword is ‘on page seo jargon’.

 If you’re using WordPress or some other content management system, your SEO plugin or fields may also prompt you to lengthen the title by adding an additional few words in at the end (here I’ve added ‘Keywords & Metadata’) to further help explain the topic of the page or blog post.